salbalkus/CausalTables.jl/paper/paper.md

 Many causal estimands involve applying some intervention to a treatment.
-For instance, computing an ATE compares hypothetical responses had everyone been treated versus no one treated; we can apply these interventions on a CausalTable using the `intervene` function:
+For instance, computing an ATE compares hypothetical responses had everyone been treated versus no one treated; one can apply these interventions on a `CausalTable` using the `intervene` function:

 :::: {.cell execution_count="1"}
 ``` {.julia .cell-code}